Handbell: History

-Handbells were first taken to the United States from England by Margaret Shurcliff in 1902.
+Handbells were reintroduced to the United States from England by Margaret Shurcliff in 1902.
 She was presented with a set of 10 handbells in London by Arthur Hughes, the general manager of the Whitechapel Bell Foundry, after completing two separate two-and-a-half-hour change ringing peals in one day.
+Shurcliff organized the Beacon Hill Ringers in 1923, which was mostly made up of her own children and their friends.
+From there, handbell ringing spread throughout New England and eventually the United States, resulting in the organization of the New England Guild of English Handbell Ringers in 1937 and the American Guild of English Handbell Ringers in 1954.
+During the post-WWII era, handbell ringing was adopted by American Protestants in their worship services, which quickly became the most common use of handbell ensembles.
+In addition, handbells were used in schools and therapeutic settings.